ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 Scratch memory trace
 ++++++++++++++++++++++

 This option collects scratch memory operation's traces.
-Scratch is an address space on AMDGPUs, which is roughly equivalent to the `local memory` in NVIDIA CUDA.
+Scratch is an address space on AMD GPUs, which is roughly equivalent to the `local memory` in NVIDIA CUDA.
 The `local memory` in CUDA is a thread-local global memory with interleaved addressing, which is used for register spills or stack space.
 With this option, you can trace when the ``rocr`` runtime allocates, frees, and tries to reclaim scratch memory.

 .. code-block:: shell